intarchboard/proposed-program-resilience/README.md

   resillience.

-The IAB intends to seek community feedback on this program charter in the coming months (but to get started in the meantime) with the expectation that the charter may be modified in the timeframe of IETF107/IETF108 based on feedback received.
+The IAB intends to seek community feedback on this program charter in the coming months (but may get started in the meantime) with the expectation that even if the prgramme starts operating, the charter may be further modified in the timeframe of IETF107/IETF108 based on feedback received.